-Australian Grape & Wine is undertaking a long-term strategy to improve the economic viability of Australian wine exports to India.
+Australian Grape & Wine is undertaking a long-term strategy to grow the wine category in India to support building the market.
 This includes a series of initiatives focused on collaborative technical and regulatory cooperation to grow the market, remove trade barriers and improve access.
 This project is led by Australian Grape & Wine, supported by Australian government funding through the ATMAC program and is being run in collaboration with AWRI (Technical), Wine Australia (Regulatory and Marketing) and Austrade (Resourcing & Food and Wine Marketing).
-The project builds on the outcomes of the recently signed Australia-India Comprehensive Economic Cooperation Agreement (AI-CECA).
+The project builds on the outcomes of the Australia-India Economic Cooperation and Trade Agreement (AI-ECTA).

 Key to developing the wine market for Australian exports are: